bratislava/nest-prisma-template/bin/README.md

 npm run deploy -- --build_kustomize --image harbor.bratislava.sk/standalone/nest-prisma-template:bratiska-cli-3f3ce4fd14c76138a081596b2987a81f18a3c747-master-untracked
 ```

-#### Build kustomize only with specified docker image
+#### Deploy with special imagee
-If you want to build kustomize file only run
+If you have specified image you can deploy it
 ```bash
 npm run deploy --  --image harbor.bratislava.sk/standalone/nest-prisma-template:bratiska-cli-3f3ce4fd14c76138a081596b2987a81f18a3c747-master-untracked
 ```

 #### Specify kustomize file or folder
-If you want you can specify kustomize file or kustomize folder with this command:
+If you want, you can specify the kustomize file or kustomize folder with this command:
 ```bash
 npm run deploy -- --kustomize ./path/path
 ```

-#### Dry run, without deploying to kubernetes
+#### Dry run, without deploying to Kubernetes
-If you don`t want to deploy to kubernetes, then you can run it with dry run flag:
+If you don`t want to deploy to Kubernetes, then you can run it with a dry run flag:
 ```bash
 npm run deploy -- --dry_run
 ```